PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

     - *file* - Output file name.
     - *file_fullname* - Full path of source file.
     - *package* - Package name which with **package_prefix** is used for generating the final package ({package_prefix}.{package}).
-    - *name* - Name of the class, method etc. If not specified then the original name is used.
+    - *name* - Name of the class, method, etc. If not specified then the original name is used.
     - *argument_label* - Dictionary to define the mapping from function original argument names to argument labels.
 Currently used only for Swift.
 See more details here: :ref:`arg-names-and-labels`.
     - *argument_name* - Dictionary to define the mapping from function original argument names to changed argument names.
 Used to change function argument names for the target language.
 See more details here: :ref:`arg-names-and-labels`.
     - *interface_name* - When action is gen_interface this will be used as a name for the generated interface.